SAFE & COMPLIANT SAVES TIME & MONEY

-The two main risks associated with electricity are electric shock and fire.
-Every Electrical Installation deteriorates with use and age, which in turn can create heat or even fire.
-Regular testing of electrical installations and appliances protect against the possible risk of injury to personnel and damage to property.
+The two main risks associated with electricity are electric shock and ﬁre.
+Every Electrical Installation deteriorates with use and age, and if not periodically inspected and maintained, a breakdown of the installation can occur, leading to overheating, an increased risk of electric shock or even ﬁre.
+Regular testing of electrical installations and appliances protects against the possible risk of injury to personnel and damage to property.

-All aspects of your electrical installation can be inspected and tested for strength, damage, wear, tear, integrity, corrosion, excessive electrical loading, ageing, environmental influences and most importantly compliance with the BS7671:2008 as amended.
+All aspects of your electrical installation can be inspected and tested for strength, damage, wear, tear, integrity, corrosion, excessive electrical loading, ageing, environmental inﬂuences and most importantly compliance with the BS7671:2022 as amended.

-John Heaney (Electrical) Limited’s highly qualified workforce are experienced in carrying out all electrical testing.
-They guarantee to do so with maximum efficiency and minimum inconvenience to the client.
-If necessary the work can be performed out with normal working hours.
+John Heaney (Electrical) Limited’s highly qualiﬁed workforce are experienced in carrying out all electrical testing.
+They guarantee to do so with maximum efﬁciency and minimum inconvenience to the client, even if this means out of normal hours.

 Recommended testing periods can be found in the current IEE Wiring Regulations BS7671.
 These vary depending on the environment and the use of the installation.
 As a general guide: